TinyTapeout/tinytapeout-06/projects/tt_um_ks_pyamnihc/docs/info.md

 ## External hardware

-An I2S DAC
+An I2S DAC.
 The 8-bit signed sound samples are sent out at `f_sck = 256 kHz` through this interface.